 I’ve transformed this steady, reliable, taken for granted fruit into an elegant dessert by poaching a few and leaving them to soak in almond liqueur.
 These Amaretto Pears are easy to make and a great way to extend the life of already ripe fruit.
 They are definitely smart enough to grace the table at your next swanky dinner party.

-Once made, the pears need to bathe in the syrup for a few days to pick up the Amaretto flavour.
+Amaretto poached pears are an ideal dessert to make ahead of time.
+They really do need to bathe in the Amaretto syrup for a few days to pick up the flavour.
 Of course, the longer the pears are left, the deeper the flavour gets.

 Whipping up a jarful of Amaretto Pears is really a great way to use up a surplus of pears should you be lucky enough to get a seasonal windfall land in your fruit bowl.
 But they can be made at any time of the year.
 If you are feeling generous, then package them in a pretty jar and gift them to someone special.

 Don’t forget to check back later this week for my equally easy and delightful Cinnamon Bourbon Cherries.
 If you’re new here, why not make sure you don’t miss out by signing up for my weekly email recipe notification?

 - 4-5 Small pears - depending on the size of your jar

 - 120 ml/ 1/2 cup Amaretto almond liqueur

 - Put the sugar, star anise and water into a medium saucepan.
 Scrape the seeds from the vanilla pod into the pan and toss in the pod as well.
 Heat gently to dissolve the sugar

 - Meanwhile peel the pears, taking care to leave the stem intact.
 Gently lower them into the saucepan, cover and bring up to a gently simmer.
 Cook for 20 minutes, until the pears are soft